vatpac-technology/sops/docs/enroute/brisbane/GAH.md

 #### Sequencing
 Sequencing arrivals from the north into YSWS is a joint responsibility of the subsectors of GAH.
 Initial sequencing actions for aircraft from the north should be performed by GAH, with fine tuning and any holding required issued by DEN.

+### YSRI
+#### STAR Assignment
+The first subsector to control an aircraft bound for YSRI is responsible for issuing STAR clearance for aircraft via RITSU.

+#### Sequencing
+Sequencing arrivals into YSRI is a joint responsibility of all the subsectors of GAH.

 ### YSTW
 ARL and GAH are responsible for issuing descent.